skiselev/omega/Mainboard.md

 ### SPLD Fuse Maps

 Omega uses three ATF16V8/GAL16V8 SPLDs (U12 - U14) for address decode and various other logic.
-The SPLD fuse maps (JED files) are provided in [SPLD](SPLD) directory of this repository.
+The SPLD fuse maps (JED files) are provided in [Mainboard/SPLD](Mainboard/SPLD) directory of this repository.
 The SPLDs are implemented using Flash/EEPROM technology and can be programmed by commonly available EPROM programmers, such as MiniPro TL866.
 The source code (PLD) files are also provided in the directory mentioned above.
 If needed, they can be modified, for example to change the slot mapping.
 Use [GALasm](https://github.com/daveho/GALasm) to compile PLD files to JED fuse maps.

 ## Changes